Resto Druid Conduits – Shadowlands Preview

 Stampeding Roar is solid raid utility and a duration increase is frequently useful.
 Consider this a frontrunner for most raid fights.

 This is actually very appetizing for adding damage through it’s cooldown reduction on Heart of the Wild.
 At higher ranks (higher than is available in the first tier) you’ll be able to use it to align every other Convoke the Spirits perfectly with Heart of the Wild.
 More useful in Mythic+ than in raid, but if you end up with two Finesse slots then you could definitely combine this with Front of the Pack above.

 This is fine.
 It’s not particularly useful in raid or Mythic+ given our already superb mobility so you’re probably unlikely to use it much.

 - Can I slot the same conduit multiple times in one tree?
 No, however you can slot one Conduit into as many different Soulbind trees as you like.

 - Can I use conduits from other druid specs?
-Yes, and some might end up useful from a DPS perspective.
-They’ll be analyzed in more detail as live data starts to come in.
+Yes, and some might end up useful from a DPS perspective, though none are standouts at this point.

 - My conduits are different levels, which ones do I use?
-QE Live will have full covenant functionality, including Conduits, from day one of the expansion.
+QE Live has full support for comparing conduits of different levels.